Skip to main content

 Bridging gaps to safe drinking water in Washington schools

-HCDE Assistant Professor Katya Cherukumilli is leading research to study and address issues with drinking water quality in Washington schools by designing tools that support water testing, data interpretation, and remediation.
+Assistant Professor Katya Cherukumilli leads research to address drinking water quality in Washington schools by designing tools that support water testing, data interpretation, and remediation.

-Person sitting outdoors on grass using a smartphone, with app icons visible on the screen.
+Person sitting outdoors on grass using a smartphone

 Improving mental healthcare with UW’s ALACRITY Center

-HCDE Professor Sean Munson and collaborators in UW’s ALACRITY Center are working across disciplines to improve behavioral treatments to support mental health and deliver them through clinics, schools, and community settings.
+Professor Sean Munson and collaborators in UW’s ALACRITY Center co-develop digital tools and systems to deliver evidence-based behavioral treatments through clinics, schools, and community settings.

-Bronze W sculpture at the UW campus illuminated by streetlights with light trails from passing cars.
+Bronze W sculpture on the UW campus illuminated at night

 How federal research funding fueled a startup with global reach